 Modern organizations increasingly depend on network and wireless-based communication, making them more vulnerable to cyberattacks.
 Consequently, organizations need IT roles that specialize in “incident response” in case of such attacks and subsequent “forensic analysis” of digital evidence.

 The Computer Forensics post-baccalaureate certificate (PBC) is designed to offer students a curriculum that provides knowledge and skills in performing forensics analysis on both traditional and mobile computing devices.
-This program offers students specialized instruction that covers the fundamentals of general forensics analysis and the specifics of forensic analysis of computing devices
+This program offers students specialized instruction that covers the fundamentals of general forensics analysis and the specifics of forensic analysis of computing devices.

-You work in the information technology field and need additional academic background for professional growth.
+Work in the information technology field and need additional academic background for professional growth.

-You have a bachelor’s degree in a discipline other than information technology and want to prepare for careers in this field.
+Have a bachelor’s degree in a discipline other than information technology and want to prepare for careers in this field.

 Admission requirements for the post-baccalaureate certificate program are the same as those listed for the M.S. in Applied Information Technology.